VividhPandey003/mysite/README.md

 # mysite

-## deployed just as a practice/fun activity on github
+deployed just as a practice/fun activity on githubpages